aryansdomain/IntScript/README.md

 The code for `IN()` is `0010`, so that is the start of our string.
 Next, the code for `MOVE()`, which is `0000`, is added.
-Then ZigZag is applied on the argument, `1`, which makes it `2`, which has a binary representation of `10`.
-The resulting Rice coding for this (with a parameter of 2) is `110`.
+Then ZigZag is applied on the argument, `1`, which makes it `2`.
+The resulting Golomb coding for this (with a parameter of 1) is `001`.
-This results in the string `00100000110`.
+This results in the string `00100000001`.
 This continues for `SET(1)` and `MOVE(-1)`, until we reach the `LOOP` command.
 After the code for `LOOP`, which is `0100`, its commands follow, and finally a `1111` is added to show the end of the block.

-Continuing with this, the resulting binary string is `001000001100110110000010101000000110011110100001010001101111100001100011`.
+Continuing with this, the resulting binary string is `00100000001011000100000101000000001011101000001000101111100000010011`.
-Then, the Rice parameter, which is `00` (conveying the number 2), is attached to the front, and so is the leading 1.
+Then, the Golomb parameter, which is `0000` (conveying the number 1), is attached to the front, and the leading 1 is prepended before it.

-Finally, the binary string is converted to an integer, which in this case is `19494570316728981977187`.
+Finally, the binary string is converted to an integer, which in this case is `4759459277303292557331`.
 This number represents the operation of computing a factorial.